dougy147/mcbash/README.md

 | `--show-only-mac`         | Only outputs found MACs                                      |
 | `--no-checkpoint`         | Don't store checkpoints                                      |

+`mcbash --help` displays most common options.

+For **"advanced"** settings, read the manual : `man mcbash`.

+### Scan randomly, sequentially, or from file

-By default, MACs are pseudo-randomly generated and checked.
-If you want to screen sequentially, use `--seq`.
+By default, MACs are *pseudo*-randomly generated and checked (random mode).
+If you want to screen sequentially, use `--seq` (sequential mode).
-This option let you specify lower and upper bounds.
+You can also read MACs from a file (line by line) with `--mac-file your_file.txt`.

+### Scan inside a range

+In sequential mode you need to specify lower and upper bounds of the range of MACs you want to scan (i.e. the "lowest" and "highest" MAC values).
+You can do that in random mode too, with the option `--range`.

+### Checkpoints

 When screening sequentially, `mcbash` creates a checkpoint file, storing last checked MAC.
 You can specify `--no-checkpoint` to bypass that (i.e. no checkpoint will then be saved).

-Screening a specific range is also possible when checking randomly with the option `--range`.
+### Proxy works

-The use of a proxy and credentials is supported thanks to `curl`.
+The use of a proxy and credentials is supported.
+Thanks to `curl`, any protocol works.

-The `--show-only-mac` exotic option exclusively outputs valid MACs to stdout (useful if you want to redirect stdout to another program).

-## Useful infos
+Here is an example with proxy and credentials use : `--proxy http://localhost:12345 --proxy-user user:pwd`.

-### Default parameters are configurable
+### Default parameters

-Config file `$HOME/.config/mcbash/mcbash.conf` contains default options.
+The configuration file `$HOME/.config/mcbash/mcbash.conf` contains default options.
 You can change them according to your needs.

 ### MACs are stored

-Did you close your terminal ?
-Don't worry, when a MAC is found, it is immediately stored in `$HOME/.mcbash` directory.
+When a valid MAC is found, it is immediately stored in `$HOME/.mcbash` directory.

-This directory is tweakable in the configuration file.
+## Misc

 ### Size sometimes matters